Kairum-Labs/should/README.md

 - **Time Comparisons**: Compare times with options to ignore timezone and/or nanoseconds with clear diffs.
 - **Empty/Non-Empty Checks**: Rich context about collection types, sizes, and content.
 - **String Similarity**: When a string assertion fails, `Should` suggests similar strings from your collection to help you spot typos.
-- **Numeric Context**: When a numeric assertion fails, `Should` shows nearby values in the collection to help you reason about missing or unexpected numbers.
 - **Type-Safe**: Uses Go generics for type safety while maintaining a clean API.

 ## Installation